nivedithabhandary/CMPE273-ClassProject/tripplanner/templates/readme.txt

-Add html files or templates to this folder
+Add jinja2 templates to this folder